funilrys/PyFunceble/docs/configuration/status.rst

     **Description:** Set the accepted :code:`generic` status.

 .. note::
-    This status is the one used to say the system that we have to print the complete information on screen.
+    This status is the one used to say the system that we have to print the complete information on the screen.

 :code:`status[list][http_active]`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^